Uncertain U.S. election outcome opens way for protests | Politics

 Uncertain U.S. election outcome opens way for protests

-About 100 people gathered for an interfaith event before a planned march through downtown Detroit, in the battleground state of Michigan, on Wednesday morning to demand a full vote count and what they called a peaceful transition of power.
+"We are coming together as Jews, Christians and Muslims to raise our moral voices that we want peace in our society.
+Whether we are a Democrats or Republicans, we are all human beings and we are all Americans," said Dawud Walid, an imam, or Muslim prayer leader.
 The protest flyer called people to action to stop Trump from "stealing the election."

 Democrat-leaning activists were planning "protect the vote" rallies around Michigan on Wednesday afternoon, including one in front of the state capitol in Lansing.
-"The message is that Michigan is fighting back and every vote must be counted," said Kenny Williams Jr., a spokesman for Detroit Action, one of the groups organizing the Detroit event.
+"The message is that Michigan is fighting back and every vote must be counted," said Kenny Williams Jr., a spokesman for Detroit Action, one of the groups organizing a march in Detroit.
 "We understand that Republicans will likely try every trick in the book to win this election.
 But we are making our voices heard in saying that every vote must be counted."

 The excruciatingly close election hung in the balance, with a handful of closely contested states set to decide the outcome in the coming hours or days.
 Trump falsely claimed victory in the early hours of the morning and made unsubstantiated allegations of electoral fraud in an extraordinary attack on the electoral process.